Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Poisson equation with parameter

 Then, by (\ref{eqn:SGconv}) of Proposition \ref{lemma:IntAvg}, which we are able to use because of (\ref{eqn:SGdecay}), we have

 for every $s$ fixed; hence, assuming we can use the DCT, we have To justify the use of the DCT in the above, we apply the semigroup to \eqref{eqn:SGdecay} and use (\ref{eqn:momBoundsY1}) to get

 where the expression on the RHS is integrable in $s$.
 This justifies the limit \eqref{eqn:lim}.
 So far we have proved that the RHS of \eqref{eqn:repSG} tends to the RHS of \eqref{eqn:repInvMeas} as $t \rightarrow \infty$.
 We now want to do the same for the LHS and to this end we must show that we are allowed to exchange the limit $t \rightarrow \infty$ with the derivative $\slowDer{i}$, which we will do by proving that the convergence shown thus far is locally uniform.
-If we prove this, then \eqref{eqn:repInvMeas} follows again from Lemma \ref{prop:momentBounds}.
+If we prove this, then \eqref{eqn:repInvMeas} follows again from Proposition \ref{lemma:IntAvg}.
 From \eqref{eqn:repSG} and \eqref{eqn:lim} we have

 We now want to show that each of the addends in the above converge to zero locally uniformly in $x$ and $y$.
-The claim is trivial for the first term, since by Proposition \ref{lemma:IntAvg},
+The claim is trivial for the first term, since by Proposition \ref{lemma:IntAvg}, we have

-If we show the following two bounds, the proof is concluded by integrating in $t$:
+If we show the following two bounds, the proof is concluded: